Events & Awards

 Milan, Italy

-Helen's short film documenting our 'A Place at the Kauri Table' installation 2019 (ITP Symposium, Napier) was entered by Deb into the YICCA International Contest of Contemporary Art 2020.
+Using Helen's short documentary film, A Place at the Kauri Table 2019 (ITP Symposium, Napier) was entered by Deb as a video installation into the YICCA International Contest of Contemporary Art 2020.

-The film won the competition over 560 international entries.
-The intention was
+The installation won the competition over 560 international entries and was awarded 3000€ in prize money.

-to stage a physical exhibition of the 18 finalists at the CMC Centrol Culturale Milano, Italy, however this was deemed unsafe due to Covid-19 and the exhibition was held online.
+The intention was to stage a physical exhibition of the 18 finalists at the CMC Centrol Culturale Milano, Italy, however this was deemed unsafe due to Covid-19 and the exhibition was held online.

-Judy Chicago’s Dinner Party, an iconic feminist work hosted by the Brooklyn Museum is probably one of the first artworks that comes to mind when we think of female agency in contemporary art.
+"Judy Chicago’s Dinner Party, an iconic feminist work hosted by the Brooklyn Museum is probably one of the first artworks that comes to mind when we think of female agency in contemporary art.
 The woman is finally out of her domestic environment and it is a banquet!
 A ceremonial arrangement for 39 places at the grand triangular table, each place honoring an important woman from history.

 With her video installation A Place at the Kauri Table, Debbie Donnelly (New Zealand) shakes to the core the question of the female agency today, fifty years after Chicago’s Dinner Party.
 We hold our breaths to see what is at the table for women in the arena of the international social and political debate.
-We, the jury of three women in the art world with complicated national identities, were delighted to encounter Donnelly’s immigrant women and hear their stories at the table for 6 that speaks to millions.
+We, the jury of three women in the art world with complicated national identities, were delighted to encounter Donnelly’s immigrant women and hear their stories at the table for 6 that speaks to millions."

 CTANZ